Siege of Rome (549–550)

 The city of Rome was besieged in AD 549–550 by the Ostrogoths, led by Totila, during a campaign to recapture Italy from the Byzantine Empire.
-After Totila imposed a blockade, soldiers from the city's garrison opened the gates to him.
-Many of the male inhabitants were killed in the city or while attempting to flee.
-The city was afterwards repopulated and rebuilt.
+After Totila imposed a blockade, soldiers from the city's garrison opened the gates to the Ostrogothic army.
+Many of Rome's male inhabitants were killed in the city or while attempting to flee—further reducing Rome's population which had collapsed in recent decades.

 Background

 At this time Totila, military and political leader of the Ostrogoths, was attempting to re-conquer the whole of Italy from the Byzantine emperor Justinian and his great general, Belisarius.
 Belisarius, under Justinian, aimed to conquer all of Italy and restore it to its former glory.
 After Belisarius conquered much of Italy, including the Ostrogoths' capital, Ravenna, the Ostrogoths appointed Totila to power and took back much of Italy as soon as Belisarius returned to Constantinople.
 These Gothic Wars laid waste to much of Italy.

 In 549–550, Totila, the Ostrogothic leader, besieged Rome for the third and final time.
 With Belisarius' return to Constantinople the summer before, Totila encountered less difficulty than previously in the campaign.
 The Ostrogoths had attempted to besiege Rome twice before, but had failed or were defeated by Belisarius.